jeanmathieupotvin/transltr/tests/testthat/_snaps/class-translator.md

       Error:
       ! 'id' must be a non-NA and non-empty character of length 1.

-# active binding hash_algorithm validates value
+# active binding algorithm validates value

     Code
-      tr1$hash_algorithm <- 1L
+      tr1$algorithm <- 1L
     Condition
       Error:
-      ! 'hash_algorithm' must be a non-NA and non-empty character of length 1.
+      ! 'algorithm' must be equal to 'sha1', or 'utf8'.

 ---

     Code
-      tr1$hash_algorithm <- "new-algo"
+      tr1$algorithm <- "new-algo"
     Condition
       Error:
-      ! 'hash_algorithm' must be equal to 'sha1', or 'utf8'.
+      ! 'algorithm' must be equal to 'sha1', or 'utf8'.

 # active binding hashes validates value